Sociology

 Awarding BodyAQA

-Sociology is an increasingly popular subject at A Level, particularly amongst those students who want to combine the study of traditional subjects with a new discipline which offers fresh insights into human life.
+Sociology is a popular subject at A Level, chosen by students who want to combine traditional academic study with a discipline that offers fresh insights into human behaviour and society.

-The role of the sociologist is to investigate patterns and trends, investigate inequality and stand up for the oppressed.
-Studying Sociology allows you to develop a critical mind and a desire to challenge the status quo.
+The role of the sociologist is to investigate patterns and trends, highlight inequality, and give a voice to those often ignored by mainstream society.
+Sociology develops your ability to think critically, analyse evidence, and challenge the status quo.

 What we’ll study

-• Why are some social groups, like young males, more likely than others to become involved in criminal behaviour?
+• Why are some social groups, like young males, more likely to become involved in criminal behaviour?

-• Are differences in behaviour between males and females natural or are they produced by the society in which we live?
+• Are differences in behaviour between males and females natural, or are they shaped by society?

 • What are the causes of mental illness?
-Do they originate in the individual or is it society ‘driving us mad’?
+Do they stem from individual factors, or is society contributing to poor mental health?

-• Why is there a disparity between the rich and poor?
+• Why is there a persistent gap between the rich and the poor?
 How is the cycle of poverty maintained?
-How do some people become marginalised from society?
+Why are some groups marginalised or excluded?

-• What are the factors which influence a pupil’s educational achievement?
-Have recent changes in the educational system benefitted pupils?
+• What factors influence a pupil’s educational achievement?
+Have recent changes in education helped to make the system fairer?

-The course is split into three modules with four topic areas, giving you the opportunity to experience a variety of topics that relate to society.
+The course is split into three exams with five topic areas, giving you the opportunity to experience a variety of topics that relate to society.

-Over the two-year A Level course you will study three modules:
+Over the two-year A Level course you will study:

 Your future

-Sociology is a highly respected subject and through studying Sociology students gain a wide range of employability skills and experience, including communication and analytical skills, team working skills, and time- management skills.
+Sociology is a fascinating subject that also opens up a number of career areas, it is a highly respected subject and through studying Sociology students gain a wide range of employability skills and experience, including communication and analytical skills, team working skills, and time-management skills.

 How you’ll be assessed

-You’ll sit written examinations at the end of your second year.
+You’ll sit three written examinations at the end of your second year.

 Factfile